Table of contents

 - Loss of consciousness/coma.

-To diagnose insulinomas, your doctor goes through your medical history to check for risk factors and underlying conditions that can cause the development of the tumor.
+In order to diagnose insulinomas, the doctor goes through the medical history to check for risk factors and underlying conditions that can cause the development of the tumor.

 Tests to perform may include: